Are you planning a trip abroad? Do you need advice or vaccines? Take a few minutes to make sure you’ve taken all the necessary precautions.

 Where can I get vaccinated?

-In addition to the travel health clinic at the CISSS de la Montérégie-Centre, other clinics and pharmacies in the region offer travel vaccination services.
-Ask your doctor, nurse, or pharmacist, or call Info-Santé 811 for more information.
-Note that there is a charge for most vaccines.
-You can also consult the Public Health Agency of Canada’s directory of Yellow Fever Vaccination Centres.
+Clinics and pharmacies in the region offer travel vaccination services.
+Ask your doctor, nurse, or pharmacist for more information, or visit Clic santé to make an appointment at a community clinic (by appointment only).
+There is a fee for most vaccines.
+You can also consult the Public Health Agency of Canada's directory of yellow fever vaccination centers.

 Useful information for travellers